wickedyoda/Yacht/README.md

 <a href="https://m.do.co/c/d4aa430d72d9">
 <img src="https://opensource.nyc3.cdn.digitaloceanspaces.com/attribution/assets/PoweredByDO/DO_Powered_by_Badge_blue.png" width="30%"  alt="Yacht Logo From Github"/>
 </a>

-## This applicaton has not been updated in a while, I have brought it up to date as much as possible for security.
-Under the "wicked-testdeploy" branch.
-But this will not fully build.

-## However, there is a new version at https://github.com/SelfhostedPro/yacht-nuxt that is almost complete.
+### I am currently working on this repo to bring it up to date, patience and we will get there soon.
 ### wickedyoda

 ## Yacht